Child Care Reporting--Child has an IEP or IFSP

 - For agencies who submit an electronic file, you must answer either "Y" (child meets the description above) or "N" (the child does not meet the description above) in the file for each child.

 - For agencies using Web input/edit, check the box for "Child has IEP" to indicate this child meets the description above.
 Do not check the box if there is no IEP on file for the child.

 Note: The "Child has IEP" question also allows agencies to report children who exceed the upper-age limit of 12 years old for the following programs: C2AP, C3AP, CAPP, CCTR, CFCC, CMIG, and CMAP.
-Having an IEP does not override the age limits for children receiving services in the CSPP program nor will it allow agencies to report children receiving services in a licensed center-based setting in the CCTR program when they are only age-eligible for the CSPP program.
+There is no override of the age limits for children receiving services in the CSPP program.

 Error Messages and Solutions